Dubare Elephant Camp

-Lake / Backwaters | Wildlife
+Wildlife | Lake / Backwaters

-At a distance of 29 km from Madikeri and 15 km from Kushalnagar, Dubare Elephant Camp is an elephant training center situated on the banks of the river Cauvery in Kodagu district of Karnataka.
+At a distance of 15 km from Kushalnagar, and 29 km from Madikeri, Dubare Elephant Camp is an elephant training center situated on the banks of the river Cauvery in the Kodagu district of Karnataka.
+It is one of the most famous places to visit in Coorg, and also one of the top attractions you must include in Coorg packages.

 Dubare is a natural island formed by Cauvery River.
-Dubare is one of the most famous places to visit in Coorg and also one of the top attractions you must include in Coorg packages.

-Dubare is an important base for the Karnataka Forest Department's elephants.
-Dubare Elephant Camp is a project undertaken by forest department and jungle lodges & resorts.
+It is an important base for the Karnataka Forest Department's elephants and among the must include places in India wildlife tour packages.
+Dubare Elephant Camp is a project undertaken by the forest department and jungle lodges & resorts.
 This camp has plenty of elephants which are trained under naturalists.
 The elephants used for Mysore Dussehra are trained at this camp.
-The trainers explain the various aspects of elephant history, ecology and biology.
-Visitors can also participate in various activities involving elephants like feeding the elephants with ragi, jaggery, sugarcane, banana and coconuts.
-Tourists can also watch elephants being given a scrub-bath in the river and also watch how oil is applied on their forehead, tusks etc.
+The trainers explain the various aspects of elephant history, ecology, and biology.
+Visitors can also participate in various activities involving elephants like feeding the elephants with ragi, jaggery, sugarcane, banana, and coconuts.
+Tourists can also watch elephants being given a scrub-bath in the river and also watch how oil is applied on their forehead, tusks, etc.

 There are opportunities for trekking, elephant rides, coracle ride, bird watching, fishing, and river rafting.
 River rafting at Dubare is one of the top things to do in Coorg.
 These activities are hosted by jungle lodges and resorts.
 The forest department conducts trekking into the forest surrounding the camp along the Cauvery River.
 Visitors also have an option of going on a coracle boat ride on the River Cauvery here.
 Do not forget to watch out for the crocodiles sunning on the river banks while enjoying the coracle rides.
-Fishing is allowed with the prior permission from the wildlife society.
+Fishing is allowed with prior permission from the wildlife society.

-Timings of Elephant Interaction: 8.
-30 AM - 11 AM & 4.30 PM - 5.30 PM
+Timings of Elephant Interaction: 9 AM - 11 AM & 4.30 PM - 5.30 PM